-- Page number at bottom right hand corner of footer.
+- Page number at the bottom right-hand corner of the footer.

-- Student identification number (number only) at top right hand corner of header.
+- Student identification number (number only) at the top right-hand corner of the header.

-- References given in NLM/Vancouver style (chronological numeric) ONLY.
-Information on this referencing styles can be found on the library website at https://canberra.libguides.com/c.php?g=599301&p=4149536
+- References are only in NLM/Vancouver style (chronological numeric).
+Information on these referencing styles can be found on the library website at https://canberra.libguides.com/c.php?g=599301&p=4149536

 - Privacy statements if required.